feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 ```
 {% endcode %}

-## 3. Using the custom online store&#x20;
+## 3. Using the custom online store

 After implementing both these classes, the custom online store can be used by referencing it in a feature repo's `feature_store.yaml` file, specifically in the `online_store` field.
-The value specified should be the fully qualified class name of the OnlineStore.&#x20;
+The value specified should be the fully qualified class name of the OnlineStore.

 As long as your OnlineStore class is available in your Python environment, it will be imported by Feast dynamically at runtime.